Referrals from non-medical professionals

 • Ionising Radiation (Medical Exposure) Regulations 2017 – IRMER 207 03-01-02

-• Free access to e-learning for healthcare is available through some professional organisations, such as the Royal College of Chiropractors, or by those with an OpenAthens account.
+Access to e-Lfh is free for some professionals through professional organisations, such as the Royal College of Chiropractors, or by those with an OpenAthens account.

 How to become a referrer